Learn / Blog / Article

-But, Hotjar wasn't built to be a tool used in isolation, it was built to be a total user behavior solution.
-Because, if all you're doing is setting up a heatmap or recording on your page(s) without a user feedback mechanism, you’re missing out.
+But Hotjar wasn't built to be a tool used in isolation: it was built to be a total user behavior solution.
+If all you're doing is setting up a heatmap or recording on your page(s) without a user feedback mechanism, you’re missing out.

-For instance, you could setup a heatmap on your blog page to see where people are moving and scrolling or a recording to actually watch them do it.
-But if you stop there you’re not going to understand why you’re seeing what you're seeing.
+For instance, you could set up a heatmap on your blog page to see where people are moving and scrolling or a recording to watch them do it.
+But if you stop there, you’re not going to understand why you’re seeing what you're seeing.

 To fully grasp why people are behaving the way they are, you need to ask them.
 And most of the time, they’ll tell you.

-This is where user feedback polls come in handy.
+This is where user feedback surveys come in handy.

-By setting up polls along with your heatmaps and recordings, you’ll be way ahead of your competitors who aren't doing it.
+By setting up surveys along with your heatmaps and recordings, you’ll be way ahead of your competitors who aren't doing it.
 Look at this recording from our blog page:

 What you're seeing is someone who visited our blog page, moved around a bit, and left without reading anything (i.e. they "bounced").